Sun-Lab-NBB/ataraxis-time/README.md

    1. **_Preferred Method:_** Use conda or pip to install
-   [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) or use an environment that has it installed and call ```tox -e import-env``` to automatically import the os-specific development environment included with the source code into your local conda distribution.
+   [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) or use an environment that has it installed and call ```tox -e import-env``` to automatically import the os-specific development environment included with the source code in your local conda distribution.
    2. Run ```python -m pip install .'[dev]'``` command to install development dependencies and the library.
 For some systems, you may need to use a slightly modified version of this command: ```python -m pip install .[dev]```.
-   3. As long as you have an environment with [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) installed and do not intend to run any code outside the predefined project automation pipelines, all required dependencies will be automatically installed by tox for each task.
+   3. As long as you have an environment with [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) installed and do not intend to run any code outside the predefined project automation pipelines, tox will automatically install all required dependencies for each task.
 Generally, this option is **_not_** recommended.

 **Note:** When using tox automation, having a local version of the library may interfere with tox methods that attempt to build the library using an isolated environment.
 It is advised to remove the library from your test environment, or disconnect from the environment, prior to running any tox tasks.
-This problem is rarely observed with the latest version of automation pipeline, but is worth mentioning.
+This problem is rarely observed with the latest version of the automation pipeline, but is worth mentioning.

 ### Additional Dependencies